jeshernandez/PiTrac/docs/software/automated-setup.md

 ### Step 4: Configure Your System

-After installation finishes, choose option 2 "Configure System" from the main menu:
+After installation finishes and you navigate back to the main menu, choose option 2 "System Configuration" from the main menu:

 1. **System Configuration** - Sets up GPU memory, boot options, hardware stuff
 2. **Camera Configuration** - Detects your camera sensor, configures it